 SRT began by studying the impact of North Sea oil discoveries.
 It then branched out into the energy debate and sustainability before tackling the many advances in medicine, science, and communication in the 1990s and early 2000s.

 Over the years, SRT has produced a vast array of reports, books, and leaflets detailing its findings.
-You can download our most recent report and resources here or, if you are interested in any of our older research, please contact us at email@example.com.
+You can download our most recent work on our reports and resources or, if you are interested in any of our older research, please contact us at firstname.lastname@example.org.

 Timeline: 50 years of SRT

 - 1970: SRT is founded, with Dr John Francis its first director.
 The Advisory Group (now the SRT Committee) is created the following year.

 - 1973: SRT publishes its first report, on the impact of North Sea Oil and Gas developments.